zoedsoupe/supabase-ex/supaquad_presentation_15_05_2024/presentation.md

 ---
-title: Elixir's new Supabase Client
+title: New features of the Elixir's Supabase Client
 author: zoedsoupe <zoey.spessanha@zeetech.io>
 ---